Poo Pathi

-Poo Pathi (பூப்பதி) is one among the Pancha pathi, which are the primary worship centers and holy places of Ayyavazhi.
-As the incarnational activity of Vaikundar, the marriage with Poomadanthai, the Goddess of Earth was the event took place here.
+Poo Pathi (பூப்பதி) is one of the Pancha pathi, which are the primary worship centers and holy places of Ayyavazhi.
+As the incarnational activity of Vaikundar, the marriage with Poomadanthai, the Goddess of Earth was the event that took place here.
 This Poomadanthai was the final deity unified by Vaikundar into himself, symbolizing the destruction of Kali from the world (earth).

 Also some historians view that this was previously a Siva temple from which it was changed as a Pathi.

 History

-The village Soorangudi is situated east to Eathamozhi in Kanyakumari district.
-Once a rich man named Sri rangan lived there, who had one and only daughter.
+The village Soorangudi is situated east to Eathamozhi in the Kanyakumari district.
+Once a rich man named Sri rangan lived there, who had only one daughter.
 After she matured she remained only in the house, since during those days young ladies were not allowed to come out of the residence.
 At that time, informed by Vaikundar about the divine birth of such a virgin, the Citars of Vaikundar went to Sri rangan's house with a proposal for her from Vaikundar who was then acting as a Pandaram.

-They told the details about Vaikundar to Sri rangan.
-The moment he heard that the man for whom the people had come for, is an Age-old person, he grew angry and along with his work men, he attacked them severely and tied them in a pillar.
+They gave the details about Vaikundar to Sri rangan.
+The moment he heard that the man for whom the people had come for, is an Age-old person, he grew angry and along with his workmen, attacked them severely and tied them to a pillar.

 Then following a dialogue with the wisemen of the village, he released them.
 The citars came weeping, and walked eastwards to meet Vaikundar.
-At that time they meet Vaikundar at a place called Naraiyan vilai.
-Ayya seated under the shade of Laurel trees and asked about the happenings.
-Citars told what had happened.
-Hearing this Vaikundar told that, "My women will come here."
+At that time they met Vaikundar at a place called Naraiyan vilai.
+Ayya was seated under the shade of Laurel trees and asked about the happenings.
+The citars told what had happened.
+Hearing this Vaikundar said, "My women will come here."
 At the next moment the daughter of Sri rangan went there with her hair uncombed.
-Following her a group of people came.
+Following her was a group of people.